Home Assistant Integrations Guide - Connect Every Device

 Home Assistant's automation editor uses a trigger-condition-action structure that makes complex automations accessible without programming knowledge.
 Triggers define what starts the automation: time-based schedules, device state changes, sunrise/sunset events, or webhook calls from external services.

 Conditions add logic that prevents automations from running when circumstances make them inappropriate.
 A nighttime lighting automation can include a condition checking whether the "vacation mode" boolean is active, preventing lights from running on a schedule during extended absences.
-Stacking multiple conditions with AND/OR logic handles complex scenarios without requiring YAML editing.
+Stacking multiple conditions with AND/OR logic handles complex scenarios, and you don't need YAML editing for that.

 The Energy dashboard tracks electricity consumption across your home's devices and compares usage patterns over time.
 Connecting smart plugs with power monitoring to the Energy dashboard reveals which appliances consume the most electricity.
 Many users discover that older refrigerators, pool pumps, and HVAC systems account for 60-70% of total home energy usage.